Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Child Labor Laws

-People under the age of 14 cannot be employed in certain industries and/or types of work.
+Individuals under the age of 14 cannot be employed in certain industries and/or types of work.
 Idaho Code § 44-1301.
-People under the age of 14 may not be employed during the regular school hours of the public school district in which the child resides, before 6:00 a.m. or after 9:00 p.m.
+Individuals under the age of 14 may not be employed during the regular school hours of the public school district in which the child resides, before 6:00 a.m., or after 9:00 p.m.
 Id.
 Violations of the Child Labor Laws found in Idaho Code §§ 44-1301 and 1302 may be fined $50.

 WARN Laws

-Idaho does not have a statute mandating notice for terminations.
-Employers in Idaho must follow the federal Worker Adjustment and Retraining Notification Act (WARN).
+Idaho does not have a statute mandating advance notice for plant closings or mass layoffs.
+Employers in Idaho must follow the federal Worker Adjustment and Retraining Notification Act (WARN) in such circumstances.